 In my high school level math classes, my school district couldn’t provide me with an accessible calculator.
 I had to learn to do almost all math concepts by hand while my friends used calculators.
 The teachers would penalize me for this because it took me longer to do things, but on the bright side, I scored in the 99th percentile for mental math on my ACT.
 Luckily, there has been a lot of great technology innovations since my first algebra 1 class, especially with the iPad.
 Here are five calculator apps that help students with low vision in the classroom, including some that are approved for standardized testing.

 I started using the myScript calculator app my junior year of high school for my chemistry SOL test. myScript uses handwriting input that can recognize even the messiest of handwriting and displays calculation results in large, clear text.
+It’s a very popular calculator app for special education and disability classes.
 I got the app for free years ago, but it appears the new version of the app costs $2.99.

 Sometimes I just need a basic four-function calculator with a high contrast display.
 For moments like this, I turn to the Big Digits calculator app.
 It features a high contrast colored display and easy to read text.
 If a dark background is preferred, the iPad display can be configured to show inverted colors.
 This app also worked flawlessly with VoiceOver and is approved to use with standardized testing.